 Our goal is to create meaningful events for the refugee families, and also for the general public to engage with the refugee families, to learn from them, and to be invested in being a welcoming community.

 If there is an upcoming event, Events Team members have the opportunity to help plan for it ahead of time and volunteer at it the day of.
 We strive to have a monthly or bi-monthly evening meeting on Zoom that usually lasts an hour.

 Home Supply Team

 Open Doors’ Home Supply Team provides newly arrived refugee families in the Madison area with monthly deliveries of basic household cleaning and bathroom supplies.

-This volunteer team meets on the last Saturday of each month to purchase and distribute a bin of items like paper towels, laundry detergent, dish soap, and diapers, along with a gift card so people can pick out their own personal care items (all things our clients can’t buy using Food Share cards), to each of our client families for the first year they’re in Madison.
+This volunteer team meets on the first Saturday of each month to purchase and distribute items like paper towels, laundry detergent, dish soap, and diapers, along with a gift card so people can get their own personal care items (all things our clients can’t buy using Food Share cards).
+This service is provided to each of our client families for the first six months they’re in Madison.